In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Results and Discussions

-While Table~\ref{tab:best_F1_scores} presented the results using the `best' settings, Table~\ref{tab:avg_F1_scores_2} demonstrates the results for the `average' results (over various augmentations and respective parameters).
+While Table~\ref{tab:best_F1_scores} presented the results using the `best' settings, Table~\ref{tab:avg_F1_scores_2} presents the performance metrics averaged over all augmentation settings (described in Section III-D).
 Results again show that the SSL methods outperform the fully supervised model.
-These results also confirm that SwAV exhibits the best performance in terms of F1-scores among the three SSL methods.
+These results also confirm that SwAV exhibits the best performance in terms of f1 scores among the three SSL methods.
 We hypothesize that the clustering-based approach in SwAV might have allowed the model to learn more robust and diverse representations that capture the essential and generalizable features of the ECG signals, leading to better performance.
 Clustering can be especially effective in cases where there are different underlying structures in the data, as it can help to identify this structure and improve the quality of the learned representations~\cite{vagner2011clustering, yeh2012analyzing, he2019unsupervised}.

-In Table~\ref{tab:compare_to_lit_ptb}, we present a comparison between the SSL methods and popular models for the PTB-XL and the Chapman datasets.
-The models presented for the PTB-XL dataset are reported in~\cite{strodthoff2020deep}, and for the Chapman dataset, the models are from the literature.
-To maintain consistency with other methods and for a fair comparison, we use the 4-class format of the Chapman dataset in this part of our study.
-For both of the datasets, the SwAV method shows the highest F1 among all the methods presented in the table.
+In Table~\ref{tab:compare_to_lit_ptb}, we present a comparison between the SSL methods and popular models for PTB-XL and Chapman datasets.
+The models presented for PTB-XL dataset are reported in~\cite{strodthoff2020deep}, and for Chapman dataset, the models are from the literature.
+To maintain consistency with other methods and for a fair comparison, we use the 4-class format of Chapman dataset in this part of our study.
+For both of the datasets, the SwAV method shows the highest F1 among all the methods.